internetwache/Internetwache-CTF-2016/README.md

 # Hosting details:

 - 4 VMs from Digitalocean.com in AMS3 datacenter, based on Debian 8 x64, private networking enabled
-	- 1x 1 Core, 512 mb, 20GB, 0.007$/h Box as monitor
+	- 1x 1 Core, 512 mb, 20GB, 0.007$/h VM as monitor
-	- 1x 4 Core, 8 gb, 80gb, 0.119$/h Box as proxy (load balancer)
+	- 1x 4 Core, 8 gb, 80gb, 0.119$/h VM as proxy (load balancer)
 		- nginx load balancer: HTTP to web1 / TCP to serv1
-	- 1x 4 Core, 8 gb, 80gb, 0.119$/h Box as web1 backend
+	- 1x 4 Core, 8 gb, 80gb, 0.119$/h VM as web1 backend
 		- web50, web60, web70, web80, web90, crypto80 challenges
-	- 1x 4 Core, 8 gb, 80gb, 0.119$/h Box as serv1 backend [ASLR disabled]
+	- 1x 4 Core, 8 gb, 80gb, 0.119$/h VM as serv1 backend [ASLR disabled]
 		- crypto70, crypto90, code50, code60, code70, code80, code90, exp50, exp60, exp70, exp80, exp90 challenges
 	- 1x Floating IP pointing to proxy
+	- Costs for hosting: ~20$

 - Setup:
-	- Monitor ==> Priv.
-Network to proxy / web1 / serv1
+	- Monitor ==> priv. network to proxy / web1 / serv1
-	- Internet ==> proxy ==> Priv.
-Network to web1 / serv1
+	- Internet ==> proxy ==> priv. network to web1 / serv1
-		- Pro: Easy scalable by spawning new VMs
+		- Pro: Easy to scale by spawning new VMs
-		- Pro: Bad attackers easily stoppable on the proxy
+		- Pro: Malicious attackers can be stopped on the proxy
-		- Contra: Single point of failure (Proxy)
+		- Contra: Proxy is single point of failure
 	- All challenges ran as a separate user
 	- All users were in the ```ctf``` group
-	- Used [Daemontools](http://cr.yp.to/daemontools.html) to easily control services
+	- Used [Daemontools](http://cr.yp.to/daemontools.html) to control services
-	- Used [TCPServer](http://cr.yp.to/ucspi-tcp/tcpserver.html) to provide tcp connection for executable and scripts.
+	- Used [TCPServer](http://cr.yp.to/ucspi-tcp/tcpserver.html) to provide tcp connections for executables and scripts.
-	- Used [CGroups](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Resource_Management_Guide/ch01.html) to limit service-users resources
+	- Used [CGroups](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Resource_Management_Guide/ch01.html) to limit resources of users from the ```ctf``` group
-	- Used [Collectd](https://collectd.org/) with [CGP frontend](https://github.com/pommi/CGP) for monitoring the VMs
+	- Used [Collectd](https://collectd.org/) with [CGP frontend](https://github.com/pommi/CGP) to monitor all VMs
 	- Used [Let's encrypt](https://letsencrypt.org/) for SSL certificates